Robert I. Ingalls Sr.: Early life

+Ingalls was born in Huntsville, Ohio, on October 27, 1882, the son of Flora (née Bimel) and Horace Putnam Ingalls.
+He attended Ohio Normal (now Ohio Northern) University.
+He married the former Ellen Ely Gregg on April 14, 1909.

 Career

-He founded Ingalls Iron Works in Titusville, Birmingham, Alabama in 1910.
+He founded Ingalls Iron Works in Titusville, Birmingham, Alabama, in 1910.
 He also established Ingalls Shipbuilding in 1938.
 They became the largest privately owned steel manufacturer in the Southern United States and the largest shipyard in the Gulf Coast of the United States.
 In 1937, he started a shipyard in Decatur, Alabama.
 To accommodate the growing needs of the Second World War, it was moved to Birmingham, Alabama, then to Chickasaw, Alabama, and finally in Pascagoula, Mississippi.
 By the time of his death, his company was worth US$40 million.

 Philanthropy

 He established the Ingalls Foundation in 1943.
 Among other causes, since 1965, it has funded the Ellen Gregg Ingalls Award for Excellence in Classroom Teaching at Vanderbilt University in Nashville, Tennessee.